 You can check out the full blog here: https://www.psychologytoday.com/blog/how-we-work/201111/how-avoid-becoming-person-you-hate.

-So in conclusion, In us, we have the capacity for both good and evil, with every decision we make in our daily lives, we are presented with a choice, It was due to one choice that Anikan was transformed into “the very thing he swore to destroy”.
+So in conclusion, In us, we have the capacity for both good and evil.
+With every decision we make in our daily lives, we are presented with a choice.
+It was no chance that Anikan transformed into “the very thing he swore to destroy.”
 One choice can be the determining factor in you becoming Luke or Vader.

-Ps. this is my first blog, so be gentle, please. 😀
+Ps. this is my first blog post, so be gentle, please. 😀